sp-droid/showtime/content/blog/webgpu.md

 - **Minimize GPU-CPU memory transfers.** Unless it's some small value at every frame or some 1-time transfer, it's too expensive.
 - **Use bind groups smartly.** They affect the way things are cached in GPU memory, therefore you want to group similar purpose buffers with each other.
 I.e. buffers that are copied frequently into the CPU (each frame) vs. buffers that are uploaded just once.
-- **Batch dispatches**.
-Multiple compute shaders in the same pass and batching render and compute passes together before submitting to the queue once.
+- **Batch dispatches.** Multiple compute shaders in the same pass and batching render and compute passes together before submitting to the queue once.
+- **Consider warp size.** It's recommended to choose workgroup sizes that are multiple of the warp size, which in the case of NVIDIA GPUs it's 32.

 GPU instructions: